-Introduction: Why Smart Thermostat Systems Matter in Modern HVAC
+Introduction: Why WiFi 24V Smart Thermostats Matter in Modern HVAC

 A modern smart thermostat system is designed to coordinate sensing, control, and connectivity across multiple HVAC components.
 Instead of reacting only to setpoints, the system responds to real usage patterns, environmental conditions, and operational requirements.
-This system-level approach is essential for improving comfort, energy efficiency, and long-term scalability in residential, multi-family, and light commercial buildings.
+This system-level approach is essential for improving comfort, efficiency, and scalability in North American HVAC projects.

 What Is a Smart Thermostat System?